 Milford Sound is probably the most famous place among travelers coming to New Zealand.
 We would say that this iconic place can’t be left out from anybody’s itinerary.
 Milford Sound is located in Fiordland National Park and it’s the only fiord with road access.
+It’s also one of the most popular day trips from Queenstown.
 Already the road from Te Anau is beautiful and you can make several stops at scenic viewpoints in the valley among the mountains.

 Milford Sound Cruise experience

 There are several companies that offer Milford Sound Cruises.
 We have chosen Go Orange, which was voted Milford Sounds operator of the year and we are not surprised!
 They have a good price and a newly refurbished ship called Milford Haven, which offers more open space and viewing platforms in comparison to ships of other companies.
 The whole cruise takes 2 hours, which is longer than most of the other cruises.

 We were amazed by Milford Sound beauty already in the wharf, so it’s not a surprise we spent the whole cruise at the viewing deck taking pictures of the scenery, waterfalls, and wildlife!
 Our captain was very informative about the scenery and was explaining what we were passing by.
 It’s truly a scenic cruise!

 The ship is very nice with a lot of viewing decks to all directions and big enough covered area, where you can hide for a while if you feel cold.